The role of polarization field terms in a model for a cavity quantum material: Toy model

 We also apply the Peierls substitution to the multi-band analogue of our model.
-When the cavity frequency is close to resonance with the interband frequency, $\omega\sim\omega_{13}$, the Peierls substitution breaks down, as shown in Fig. \ref{fig:pol}(b).
+When the cavity frequency is close to resonance with the interband frequency, \mbox{$\omega\sim\omega_{13}$,} the Peierls substitution breaks down as shown in Fig.~\ref{fig:pol}(b).
 We also see that the spectrum is not reproduced when the self-polarization term is included.
-To help interpret this result, it is useful to know that the Peierls substitution can be unitarily transformed to a dipole gauge Hamiltonian which couples to on-site dipole moments only, i.e.~where $\hat{D}$ in Eq.~\eqref{hd} is replaced by $\hat{d}$~\cite{dmytruk_gauge_2021}.
+To discuss this further, it is useful to know that, under a uniform field, the Peierls substitution can be unitarily transformed to a dipole gauge Hamiltonian which couples to the on-site dipole moments only, i.e.~where $\hat{D}$ is replaced by $\hat{d}$ in Eq.~\eqref{hd}~\cite{dmytruk_gauge_2021}.
 In the material eigenbasis, this dipole moment operator is block-diagonal with respect to the subspace of each bound pair,

 with $R_{1,\alpha}=-R_{2,\alpha}$.
 When these dipole transitions are far from resonance with the photonic frequency, such as when $\omega\sim (\varepsilon_{3}-\varepsilon_{1})$, they will be heavily suppressed in the dipole gauge picture.
 While this regime only models coupling between flat bands, it is clear in any case that all terms in Eq.~\eqref{eq:H_peierls_quantum} should be accounted for in order to model a system with multiple electron bands in the Peierls gauge.